In today’s post, director Joseph Long, walks us through creation of the James Horne real estate commercial.

 Setting the Scene

-So this is probably our most set-dressed and prop-heavy production that we’ve ever done.
-Ended up being a two-day shoot just because of the different locations.
+The James Horne commercial is probably our most set-dressed and prop-heavy production that we’ve ever done.
+This ended up being a two-day shoot just because of the different locations.
 I wanted the house to look nice, clean, contemporary, and then the shady realtor’s office needed to look messy and 70s and dated and just cluttered and full of stuff.
 The blinds on a real window actually had to be removed and put up on a sea stand with the light shining through that.
 So that limited the amount of space we had.
 And for the very last shot of the commercial, it’s on a dolly.
 So that dolly track actually had to go into the office behind us through the door to be able to do that movement because the space was so limited.

 So all the stuff at the house was actually shot in one day and that involved all up with the couple talking to each other, James showing up, the dream sequence, his epic speech, and then a drone shot